 An easy 10-minute walk along Calhoun Street - passing a small shop with a sign reading, "Bluffton is a State of Mind" - brings visitors to the Church of the Cross, founded in 1767 and built on its current location in 1854, with its weathered wooden walls, views of the May River and spacious, quiet interior.
 Outside, a large, rough-hewn cross at river's edge beckons visitors to stop and reflect.

 Reverse course back across May River Road and walk The Promenade, lined with restaurants and shops.
 A block off the main drag, at Garden Gate Nursery (2 State of Mind Street), owner Margie Fox is happy to offer her local "review" of places to eat.

-“We have 22 restaurants, so the question is: What do you feel like?” she says.
-Lunch favorites include Bluffton BBQ, Fat Pattie’s, Local Pie, Captain Woody’s Seafood Bar, and Calhoun’s, which has “a burger to die for,” Fox’s friend Mary O’Neill says.
+"We have 22 restaurants, so the question is: What do you feel like?" she says.
+Lunch favorites include Bluffton BBQ, Fat Pattie's, Local Pie, Captain Woody's Seafood Bar, and Calhoun Street Tavern, which has "a burger to die for," Fox's friend Mary O'Neill says.